Disruption-Consulting/autoMigrate/HOWTO-upgrade-19.7.md

 BACKGROUND
 ----------
-V19 is the current terminal release of Oracle Dataase, providing patching support until 2026.
+V19 is the current terminal release of Oracle Database, providing patching support until 2026.

 V18, by comparison, is an interim release which ends patching support in 2021.